mrlem/zikey/README.md

 So you just got a sweet little USB midi keyboard, but don't know what to install to play it?
 Or you've seen all those complicated tutorial installing & connecting several tools together?
-But all you want, is just type your keyboard, and some some sound to come out...
+But all you want, is just type your keyboard, and some sound to come out...

 **Zikey** might be what you're looking for:
  * run it